 A general rule of thumb is to get at least three quotes so you can compare prices against products and services being offered.
 You want to communicate exactly what work you require including the exact fittings and materials you would like to use if possible.
 Being detailed ensures you’re comparing apples to apples because prices vary significantly from one electrician to another.
 Price should not be the only decision-making factor so do your due diligence.

 Recommendations are an excellent way to come up with a list of potential candidates for the job.
 If someone you trust recommends a particular electrician, the chances are they had a good experience with the electrician, and you can expect quality service from the tradesman they recommend.
-Alternatively, Wiring Pros also recommends you ask your electrical contractor for references.
+Alternatively, you should ask your electrical contractor for references.
 Spare some time to follow up on the references for more specific and personal accounts of the contractor’s performance and quality of workmanship.

 Attitude and Communication